Term Dates

 Number

-• use the four operations (addition, division, multiplication and subtraction) applied to whole numbers and decimals up to two decimal places
+• use the four operations (i.e. addition, division, multiplication and subtraction) applied to whole numbers, negative numbers and decimals up to 2 decimal places

-• add, subtract and order negative numbers, use and understand coordinates in all four quadrants
+• order negative numbers, use and understand coordinates in all four quadrants

 • use the concepts and vocabulary of factors, multiples, prime numbers, squares and their roots